 The company's Toiyabe Property consists of 165 unpatented mining claims covering approximately 1,340 hectares of land administered by the BLM.
-It sits along the Battle Mountain-Eureka Trend, 125 kilometers south-southwest of the city of Elko, Nevada, and approximately 10 kilometers southwest of Barrick Gold Corp.'s Cortez Hills mine.
-Exploration activities at Toiyabe date back to 1964, with more recent drill campaigns culminating in an historical Indicated gold resource of 173,562 ounces at 1.2 grams per tonne (Source: NI 43-101 Technical Report, American Consolidated Minerals Corporation, Prepared by Paul D. Noland, P. Geo., May 27, 2009 (the "2009 Technical Report").
-A qualified person has not done sufficient work to classify the historical estimate at Toiyabe (the "Historical Estimate") as current mineral resources and Westward is not treating the Historical Estimate on Toiyabe as a current mineral resource, as defined in National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
-The Historical Estimate was calculated using mining industry standard practices for estimating Mineral Resource and Mineral Reserves (2005) which was prior to the implementation of the current CIM standards for mineral resource estimation (as defined by the CIM Definition Standard on Mineral Resources and Ore Reserves dated May 10, 2014).
-The key assumptions, parameters and methods used to prepare the Historical Estimate on Toiyabe are described in the 2009 Technical Report.
-While Westward considers the Historical Estimate on Toiyabe disclosed in this MD&A to be relevant to investors, it cautions readers that it should not be unduly relied upon in drawing inferences on the mineralization on Toiyabe, as additional work is required to upgrade or verify the Historical Estimate as a current mineral resource.
-This additional work includes (but may not be limited to): resampling and re-assaying of available core and/or pulps, verification of assay certificates and digital assay data, verification of select drill hole collars, review and verification of drill hole geologic logs versus the preserved core and RC cuttings, incorporation of AuCN assays to provide a general understanding of oxide presence, review and verification of mineralization controls and modelling techniques.).
+It sits along the Battle Mountain-Eureka Trend, 125 kilometers south-southwest of the city of Elko, Nevada, and approximately 10 kilometers southwest of Barrick's Cortez Hills mine.
+Exploration activities at Toiyabe date back to 1964, with more recent drill campaigns culminating in a historic Indicated gold resource of 173,562 ounces at 1.2 grams per tonne (Source: NI 43-101 Technical Report, American Consolidated Minerals Corporation, Prepared by Paul D. Noland, P. Geo., May 27, 2009 (the "2009 Technical Report").
+A qualified person has not done sufficient work to classify the historical estimate at Toiyabe as current mineral resources and IM is not treating the historical estimate on Toiyabe as a current mineral resource as defined in National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
+The key assumptions, parameters and methods used to prepare the historical estimate on Toiyabe are described in the 2009 Technical Report.
+While IM considers the historical estimate on Toiyabe disclosed in this MD&A to be relevant to investors, IM cautions readers that it should not be unduly relied upon in drawing inferences on the mineralization on Toiyabe as additional work is required to upgrade or verify the historical estimate as a current mineral resource).

-In conjunction with Westward's assumption of Starcore's option to acquire a 100% ownership position in the Toiyabe Property, the Company also assumed control of a storage facility near Reno, Nevada, which houses legacy core and chip samples collected by previous operators.
-Through its data compilation and inventory efforts, the Company identified approximately 9,000 feet (2,750 meters) of diamond drill core and 30,000 feet (9,150 meters) of reverse circulation chip samples that have been well maintained in storage.
+In conjunction with IM's assumption of Starcore's option to acquire a 100% ownership position in the Toiyabe Property, the Company also assumed control of a storage facility near Reno, Nevada, which houses legacy core and chip samples collected by previous operators.
+Through its data compilation and inventory efforts, IM has identified approximately 9,000 feet (2,750 meters) of diamond drill core and 30,000 feet (9,150 meters) of reverse circulation chip samples that have been well maintained in storage.

-The Company engaged TerraCore Geospectral Imaging, a world leader in hyperspectral imaging technology, to conduct a full analysis of the available legacy core and chip samples from the Toiyabe Property, including high-resolution RGB (true colour) and infrared hyperspectral imagery.
+The company has engaged TerraCore Geospectral Imaging, a world leader in hyperspectral imaging technology, to conduct a full analysis of the available legacy core and chip samples from the Toiyabe Property, including high-resolution RGB (true colour) and infrared hyperspectral imagery.
 The resulting data will aid in identifying stratigraphy, alteration, mineral presence, mineral chemistry and mineral grain size.
 It can also be used as a comparative tool to infer any potential similarities to the many well-understood deposits in the district.
-In conjunction with the existing assay data, the information will guide future 3-D modelling efforts and improve the Company's upcoming drill target identification.
+In conjunction with the existing assay data, the information will guide future 3-D modelling efforts and improve the company's upcoming drill target identification.

-This asset of the Company consists of its option to acquire a 100% undivided interest in the Toiyabe Property.
+This asset of the Company consists of its option to acquire a 100% undivided interest in the Toiyabe Property located in Lander County, Nevada.
 Starcore assigned all of its rights and obligations under its previous option agreement with Minquest to the Company as per the terms of the Assignment Agreement.
 Following the assignment, the Company has the right to acquire a 100% ownership position in the Toiyabe Property, subject to a 3-per-cent (3%) net smelter revenue royalty ("NSR") to be retained by Minquest, half of which (1.5%) can be bought back by the Company for US\$2,000,000 per 1.0%.